Pandawan/deno_notify/README.md

 - Separate API into platform-specific files (one for each platform) so TS api is nicer
   - And export a cross-platform version that allows only cross-platform options
   - This means TS api never lies to you, if you want cross platform you only get a subset, but if you want specific platforms to work differently, you can have your own if/else logic based on the platform you care about.
+  - On the rust side, I could also have separating logic like notify-rust to enable for more macOS-specific code (such as delivery_date which is not available in notify-rust but is available in mac-notification-sys).

 ## Known Issues